All Episodes

 And I'll tell you why I know they're wrong.

-And it rejected the claim that only a principal officer confirmed by the Senate can temporarily fill the shoes of the head of a department.
+Supreme Court has issued a ruling on this subject in U.S. versus Eaton, and it rejected the claim that only a principal officer confirmed by the Senate can temporarily fill the shoes of the head of a department.

-Uh it said just uh the opposite.
+It said just the opposite.

 David, I would assume you probably agree with Greg on this.